jaanos/LVR/README.md

 ### homework

-#### 2016
+#### 2016, 2017

-Links to students' SAT solver repositories from the 2016 course and scripts used to test them.
+Links to students' SAT solver repositories from the 2016 and 2017 courses, respectively.
 The *dimacs* subfolder contains links to the formulas in DIMACS format provided by students as a part of their assignments.
+The *run* subfolder contains scripts used to run the submissions and test their solutions.

+#### common

+Common files used to test the submissions.